hwi/HWIOAuthBundle/Resources/doc/resource_owners/twitter.md

 Step 2x: Setup Twitter
 ======================
-First you will have to register your application on Twitter.
+First you will have to [register](https://dev.twitter.com/apps) your application on Twitter.
 Check out the documentation for more information: https://dev.twitter.com/docs/auth/oauth.

+You must set up a callback url, give "Read and Write" access to the application and check "Allow this application to be used to Sign in with Twitter".

 Next configure a resource owner of type `twitter` with appropriate `client_id`, `client_secret`.